SAP-samples/btp-events-to-business-actions-framework/scenarios/Integration-with-Azure/Azure-IoT/Scenario1-Inbound-to-SAPS4HANA/Step6-Setup-AzureIoT/README.md

 Create a new Microsoft Azure account and get a free trial subscription.

-Once you have access to the Microsoft Azure account, you will be able to see the list of Azure services on the [Microsoft](http://portal.azure.com) Azure Portal Home Page](http://portal.azure.com).
+Once you have access to the Microsoft Azure account, you will be able to see the list of Azure services on the [Microsoft](http://portal.azure.com) [Azure Portal Home Page](http://portal.azure.com).

 ![plot](./images/homepage.png)